MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

 ## Update code according to the sample project

-Modify the project like the sample project: [azure-spring-data-sample-gremlin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-samples/azure-spring-data-sample-gremlin).
+Modify the project like the sample project: [azure-spring-data-sample-gremlin].

 1. Add dependency of `azure-spring-data-gremlin`